top of page

 Welfare states accompany us from the cradle to the grave.
 They shape our decisions, trajectories, opportunities and the risks we face, across all stage.
 In youth and young adulthood, education systems shape educational decisions, the chances at labour market entry and early employment trajectories.

 But, does the influence of educational systems also affect life course decisions in young adulthood that come after education completion and labour market entry?
 Do they work across domains and shape family transitions, such as leaving the parental home, the transition into a stable partnership, becoming a parent?
-Together with Christian Imdorf (University of Hanover), we investigate regional educational policies in Switzerland, and their association with the three family transitions.
+Together with Christian Imdorf (University of Hanover), I have investigated the regional educational policies in Switzerland, and their association with the three family transitions.

 bottom of page